Sets a prefix for all event fields added by the transform.

 When no field matching configuration is specified, events are matched using the timestamp,

 host, and message fields from an event.
-The specific field names used will be those set in
+The specific field names used are those set in

 the global log schema configuration.